 One cool thing about this machine is the stylish blue illumination that lights up inside the water tank while boiling, giving the water a blue hue.
 There’s a large viewing window in the tank so you can see the effect, and the result is a nice modern looking device.
 It’s finished in black with a stainless steel trim, and is going to look pretty swish in any kitchen.

-Breville VKJ318 Hot Cup Features and Specifications
+Breville VKJ318 Hot Cup Features

 - Boils one cup of water in just 40 seconds!